In the spring of 1993, two things

 That is when I stopped dead and knew something was terribly

 wrong.
-I closed my behavior counseling practice and turned with
+I closed my behaviour counseling practice and turned with

 a passion to finding out just what had happened and to